 Midwife vs. Obgyn: What’s the difference?

-One of the main differences between an ob-gyn vs. midwife is the credentials they hold.
-They both can provide great pregnancy care and safely deliver babies, but they have different educational backgrounds.
+One of the main differences between an ob-gyn vs. a midwife is the credentials they hold.
+They both can provide excellent pregnancy care and safely deliver babies, but they have different educational backgrounds.

 An OB-GYN is a medical doctor specializing in women’s reproductive health, including pregnancy care and delivery of babies.